tczajka/bootstrap/docs/_steps/first-program.md

 title: Hello, world!
 ---

 Let's create our first executable program.
-Where do we start?
+It will print "Hello, world!" to the console.

+But where do we start?
+We assume that don't have a Python interpreter, a C++ compiler, or even an assembler available (or don't want to trust them!).

+## Outline

+## Assembly code

+Let start by writing the code in assembly:

+## File layout

 file offset | virtual address | bytes | assembly | comment
 ---: | ------: | :-------------- | :-------------- | :------